cw/illustrator-aiv8-exporter/README.md

 ## Running the Script

 Once the script is installed, you'll be able to run it by going to `File > Scripts > AIv8 Exporter`.
 As mentioned, you don't need to install the script.
 If you want to run it as a one-off, select `File > Scripts > Other Script...` and select the `AIv8 Exporter.jsx` file in the file chooser.

-Once you run the script, you'll be prompted to select a location to save the AI files.
-After a location is set, you're done&mdash;the script does the rest.

 ## Document Setup